Direct mail has resurged in recent years. Here's how to get a good ROI on your campaign.

-Editor's Note: Looking for a direct mail service?
+Editor's note: Looking for a direct mail service?
 We can help you choose the one that's right for you.
-Use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+Use the questionnaire below to get information from a variety of vendors for free:

 The disadvantages of direct mail

-There are some disadvantages to using direct mail.
-Some of the drawbacks include the following:
+There are some disadvantages to using direct mail, such as the following:

-- Exhaustible resources.
-About 44 percent of direct mail pieces are thrown away without being opened or read.
+- Exhaustible resources: About 44% of direct mail pieces are thrown away without being opened or read.
 It's unlikely that those people will ever give you a return on your investment, meaning the more you use a specific mailing list, the lower your return will eventually be.